The BIG IDEA

 Jesus’ resurrection isn’t a reality in our daily lives, robbing us of hope and stripping us of power over sin and the fear of death.

-- What I want the group to know: Jesus’ resurrection proves that he is God and gives us power over sin and death.
+- KNOW: Jesus’ resurrection proves that he is God and gives us power over sin and death.

-- How I want the group to respond: By trusting the resurrected Christ living in us to give us an unshakable hope and overcome our sin, struggles, and fear of death.
+- DO: Trust the resurrected Christ living in us to give us hope and power to overcome our sin and fear of death.